Why study this course?

 Rosalind Franklin Building

-This new facility, opened in 2012, will provide you with access to some of the best laboratory teaching facilities for Chemistry in the UK.
+This facility, opened in 2012, will provide you with access to some of the best laboratory teaching facilities for Chemistry in the UK.
 The large teaching laboratory space is equipped with modern IT facilities and equipment ensuring that you receive excellent training in practical laboratory techniques and modern analytical methods.

 Interdisciplinary Biomedical Research Facility